dyrk01/Kaggle_Projects/Iowa Alcohol Sales/README.md

 Bottle volume (ml) | Volume of each bottle prdered in ml State bottle cost | Cost price of each bottle
-State bottle retail | Selling price of each bottle to store Bottles sold | number of bottles sold
+State bottle retail | Selling price of each bottle to store Bottles sold | Number of bottles sold
 Sale (Dollars) | Total cost of liquor order
 Volume sold (liters) | Total volume of liquor ordered in liters Volume sold (gallons) | Total volume of liquor ordered in gallons